Brandon-Pipher/Brandon-Pipher.github.io/content/authors/admin/_index.md

     date_end: ''
     summary: |
       Responsibilities include:
-      - Lead data-driven projects leveraging advanced statistical and machine learning methodologies within the Decennial Statistical Studies Division's Sampling Branch.
+      - Lead research and methodology design for the 2030 Census Coverage Estimation program, driving data-driven projects that apply advanced statistical and machine learning techniques within the Decennial Statistical Studies Division.
+Develop tract-level person and housing unit estimation methods, build outlier-detection frameworks, and apply graph-theoretic models to leverage household structures from administrative records for improved population estimates.
-      - Spearhead research and development for the 2030 Post-Enumeration Survey (PES), improving coverage estimation by integrating administrative records with Census data and employing innovative modeling approaches.
-      - Conduct research for the <a href="https://www.census.gov/about/adrm/linkage/projects/continuous-count-study.html">Continuous Count Study</a>, enhancing intercensal population estimates through linkage of Census products, commercial data, and government administrative records.
-Applied statistical learning methods including Log-Linear and Latent Class modeling.
-Presented findings at the <a href="https://zenodo.org/records/14009748">2024 Joint Statistical Meetings</a> and the 2024 Federal Committee on Statistical Methodology.
+      - Advance intercensal population estimation through the <a href="https://www.census.gov/about/adrm/linkage/projects/continuous-count-study.html">Continuous Count Study</a> by integrating Census products, commercial datasets, and government administrative records.
+Apply innovative statistical methods—including Log-Linear and Latent Class modeling—for imputation, and presented findings at the <a href="https://zenodo.org/records/14009748">2024 Joint Statistical Meetings</a> and the 2024 Federal Committee on Statistical Methodology.
-      - Designed and executed statistical programming for the <a href="https://www2.census.gov/programs-surveys/decennial/coverage-measurement/pes/national-census-coverage-estimates-by-demographic-characteristics.pdf">2020 Post-Enumeration Survey (PES)</a>, developing an Inmover probability imputation model and applying advanced feature selection to improve the accuracy of coverage estimates.
+      - Developed and implemented statistical programming for the <a href="https://www2.census.gov/programs-surveys/decennial/coverage-measurement/pes/national-census-coverage-estimates-by-demographic-characteristics.pdf">2020 Post-Enumeration Survey (PES)</a>, creating an in-mover probability imputation model and applying advanced feature-selection techniques to enhance coverage estimate accuracy.
-      - Developed and applied graph theory and network-based methods to enhance residence assignment and household inference from administrative data, improving accuracy of person-to-household linkage and residence imputation models.

   - position: Quantitative Analyst
     company_name: Nations Lending